~ Nau mai ~ Welcome to the 2019 Weaving House Public Lecture Series

 Liz Breslin writes plays, poems, stories and a fortnightly column, ‘Thinking Allowed’, for the Otago Daily Times.
 Her poetry collection, Alzheimer’s and a spoon (OUP), was listed as one of The Listener’s Top 100 Books of 2017.
 At home on the page and on the stage, Liz’s recent performances include ‘Love in a time of netball’ at the sold-out Wanaka season of Tall Tales and True, and a stint as the back end of Jill the Cow for her 2018 pantomime, Jac and the Beansprouts.

-UNFORTUNATELY ~ as of Wednesday evening Traci is now unable to join us ~ A replacement will be notified shortly
+UNFORTUNATELY ~ as of Wednesday evening before our event Traci was unable to join us

 Traci Houpapa MNZM JP CFInstD